knluy/MoonShine/CTF/steel_mountain/README.md

 Please note that this machine does not respond to ping (ICMP) and may take a few minutes to boot up.

+Deploy the machine.

+Who is the employee of the month?
+- bill harper